single-spa/import-map-deployer/README.md

 If you do this, decide whether you care about the deployment race condition scenario described in the [Why does this exist?](#why-does-this-exist) section.
 If you are willing to live with that unlikely race condition, see these examples ([1](/examples/ci-for-javascript-repo/gitlab-aws-no-import-map-deployer), [2](/examples/bash-aws-no-import-map-deployer)) for some example CI commands.

+Note that several object stores (notably Google Cloud Storage and Azure Storage) allow for optimistic concurrency when uploading files.
+By correctly sending pre-condition headers on those services, your CI process can correctly fail and/or retry in the event of a race condition.
+For further reading, see [Azure's docs](https://docs.microsoft.com/en-us/azure/storage/blobs/concurrency-manage?tabs=dotnet#optimistic-concurrency) or [Google Cloud's docs](https://cloud.google.com/storage/docs/request-preconditions) on concurrency.

 If you do want to address the deployment race condition without using import-map-deployer, we'd love to hear what you come up with.
 Consider leaving a PR to these docs that explain what you did!

 ## Example repository